Kaushikmak/Room-chat/README.md

 - Django Documentation
 - PythonAnywhere for hosting
-- All contributors and users of StuddieBuddie
+- All contributors and users of Room-chat

 ## 📸 Screenshots